navapbc/template-infra/infra/README.md

 # Workspaces
+&nbsp;&nbsp; Workspaces can be used here to allow multiple engineers to deploy their own stacks for development and testing.
+This allows multiple engineers to develop on a single environment's terraform files without overwriting each other.
+Separate resources will be created for each engineer.
 ### Terraform workspace commands:

 `terraform workspace show [Name]`   - This command will show the workspace you working in.